mulle-concurrent/mulle-concurrent/.mulle/share/sde/howto/verifier/testing/quirks.md

 - Do not run `mulle-test` directly when working inside a mulle-sde project.
 Use `mulle-sde test ...` so the test environment, paths, and wrappers stay correct.

-- Always use absolute paths with `--golden-stdout`.
-Relative paths can gold the wrong file because the runner CWD is not always the test file directory.

 - Do not run test executables directly.
 They may be stale and they bypass the managed test environment.